babung04/Customer_lifetime_value_prediction/README.md

 ## Final Model
-By comparing RMSE and R^2 score results of models and then we choose the best model as the Random Forest with GridSearchCV, having the best evaluation scores.
+By comparing RMSE and R^2 score results of models and then we choose the best model as the Random Forest without GridSearchCV, having the best evaluation scores.

 ## Conclusion